level09/enferno/README.rst

     $ pip install -r requirements.txt

-    $ npm install

-Edit the settings.py and change the values to suit your needs, sepcifically you can change Flask security settings, security keys, Mysql settings,and Flask mail.
+Edit the settings.py and change the values to suit your needs, specifically you can change Flask security settings, security keys, Redis DB, Mysql settings, and Flask mail.

 After that, you should create your admin user, run the following command:
 ::